Cook Islands Foundation

 The Cook Islands are situated in the south pacific ocean and are officially an associated state and a part of the “Realm of New Zealand”.
 Cook Islands Offshore Foundations are useful offshore financial vehicles, most commonly used for estate planning and asset protection.
-The islands are more popularly known for their Cook Islands Trust, which is one of the most respected and ironclad structure in the world.
+The islands are more popularly known for their Cook Islands Trust, which is one of the most respected and ironclad structures in the world.

 However, the foundation does provide an appealing alternative if cost is a factor, as the trust can cost upwards of 10,000USD the Foundation is much more reasonably priced at 3,000-5,000USD.
 The Cook Islands Foundation offers all the features of a typical foundation, with some additional benefits which are unique to the jurisdiction which will be discussed below.